pdfcpu/pdfcpu/about/command_set.md

 * Trim (generate a custom version of a PDF  including selected pages)
 * Rotate selected pages
 * Stamp/Watermark selected pages with text, an image or a PDF page
-* N-up (rearrange pages into grid page layout for reduced number of pages)
+* N-up (rearrange pages into grid layout for reduced number of pages)
-* Grid (rearrange pages into grid page layout for enhanced browsing)
+* Grid (rearrange pages into grid layout for enhanced browsing)
 * Import convert/import images into PDF
 * Extract Images (extract embedded images of a PDF into a given dir)
 * Extract Fonts (extract all embedded fonts of a PDF file into a given dir)